 Grace joined Watsi on November 12th, 2015.
-Seven years ago, Grace joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Grace's most recent donation traveled 8,200 miles to support Daniel, a bright 10-year-old student from Ethiopia, to fund hypospadias treatment so he can grow up healthy and return to school.
+Eight years ago, Grace joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Grace's most recent donation traveled 8,300 miles to support Kyu, a high school teacher from Burma, to fund heart surgery.

-Grace has funded healthcare for 80 patients in 12 countries.
+Grace has funded healthcare for 91 patients in 13 countries.

-Grace has funded healthcare for 80 patients in 12 countries.
+Grace has funded healthcare for 91 patients in 13 countries.

 Daniel is a 10-year-old student from Ethiopia.
 He is in second grade and loves school.
 His favorite subject is English.
 He also loves playing football and games with friends, eating fruits and eggs with injera.
 He is the fifth child in the family with four older brothers.
 Both parents are daily laborers on a farm and get income by sharing the profit during harvest with the landowner.
 They use the income to feed the family and also sell some of the produce to buy other goods for the house.
 During the rainy season, they engage in other labor work such as chopping wood, gardening and delivery of different goods.
 Even though their family income is sufficient to support the basic needs of their family, it is a challenge to afford Daniel's surgery.
 Daniel was born with hypospadias, a congenital disease that causes urinary dysfunction.
 Without treatment, he will continue to experience uncomfortable symptoms.
 Earlier he had two surgeries with Bethany Kids Myungsung Christian Medical Centre (BKMCM).
 For the third surgery, he had to wait for four years.
 The wait made him drop out of school and has affected his mental wellbeing.
 Fortunately, Daniel is now scheduled to undergo corrective surgery on February 28th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,293 to cover the total cost of his procedure and care.
 Daniel's dad said “I will be happy if my son completely heals and becomes free from shame.
 I am eager to send him back to school.”